Apply to hold an event in a park or open space

 The consultation process is required in order to gain permission in principle for the application to proceed.
 Should we agree to process an event application for you at short notice and consultation is required, the process will be terminated if any formal objections are raised.

-Read our fees and charges document (pdf, 295KB) which explains how the fees and charges are applied.
+Read our fees and charges document for 2021/22 (pdf, 295KB) which explains how the fees and charges are applied.
 The hire fees applicable to your specific event will be confirmed upon acceptance of your application.

 Where licensable activities are proposed it is the hirers responsibility to obtain the necessary licences and consents directly with the Licencing team.